kw510/go-grpc-generics/README.md

 Insipred by https://github.com/grpc-ecosystem/go-grpc-middleware.

 ## Usage
+To use this generic interceptor, first define it, then convert it into a grpc interceptor.

 ### Define an generic Interceptor

 We define what the interceptor perfoms before and after the call.
 This implements the generic interceptor interface.

 ```go
 type YourInterceptor struct {}